Caught a Lite Sneeze

-"Caught a Lite Sneeze" is a song by American singer-songwriter Tori Amos, released by Atlantic and EastWest as the first single from her third studio album, Boys for Pele (1996), on January 1, 1996.
+"Caught a Lite Sneeze" is a song by American singer-songwriter and pianist Tori Amos, released as the first single from her third studio album, Boys for Pele (1996), on January 1, 1996.
 The song is about wanting to do anything to keep a relationship going, knowing that it is over.
 It references Nine Inch Nails's album Pretty Hate Machine in the lyrics "Caught a lite sneeze / Dreamed a little dream / Made my own pretty hate machine."
-On December 11, 1995, Atlantic made the song available for streaming on their website, one of the earliest examples of a major label implementing such a feature.
+On December 11, 1995, Atlantic Records made the song available for streaming on their website, one of the earliest examples of a major label implementing such a feature.

-Following the song's release, it reached number 60 on the US Billboard Hot 100, number three on the Billboard Triple-A chart, and number 20 on the UK Singles Chart.
-Despite being one of Amos's higher-charting singles, it does not appear on her best-of collection, Tales of a Librarian.
+Following the song's release, it reached number 60 on the US Billboard Hot 100, number three on the Billboard Triple-A chart, and No. 20 on the UK singles chart.
+Despite being one of Amos's higher-charting singles, it does not appear on her best-of collection, Tales of a Librarian (2003).
 In live performances from 1996 and 1998, Amos would frequently insert lines directly from and inspired by "Hurt", another song by Nine Inch Nails.

 Critical reception

-Larry Flick from Billboard felt the song "is easily her most viable bid for top 40 success to date."
+Larry Flick from Billboard magazine felt the song "is easily her most viable bid for top 40 success to date."
 He added, "Literal, accessible lyrics waft over a rumbling rock-ish beat and a haunting blend of acoustic guitars and keyboard.
 Her often waif-like delivery is enhanced with throaty declarations and vamps that nicely punctuate the melody and flesh out the words.
 Nourishment for the intelligent pop music fan."
 Steve Baltin from Cash Box said "Wow", declaring the song as "simply stunning."
 He wrote, "If not the best singer in music right now, Amos is near the top of a very short list.
-Time and time again the passionate redhead has proven herself to be a vocalist capable of bringing listeners into her pain.
-“Caught a Lite Sneeze” begins with a very understated industrial feel and Amos showing great restraint in her vocals.
+Time and time again the passionate redhead has proven herself to be a vocalist capable of bringing listeners into her pain."

+Baltin explained, "'Caught a Lite Sneeze' begins with a very understated industrial feel and Amos showing great restraint in her vocals.
 By the end though, Amos has fans trembling with her cathartic rushes.
 A definite at Modern Rock and a smash at Triple A. The Cash Box psychic predicts that by the end of this year Tori Amos will have broken through to be a true superstar in every sense of the word."
 Kevin Courtney from Irish Times noted that the song "has a contagious quality of its own."
 Andrew Mueller from Melody Maker named it Single of the Week, adding, "The song itself is pleasant enough without being what you'd call memorable.
 The usual Kate Bush references will do the trick, or you could resort to some Alanis Morissette ones if you were feigning contemporaneity."